raj23manj/springBoot/jokesapp/README.md

         * Decompose into higher and lower level parts
         * like the excel I created for silverstone
         * Make tea or coffee then only coffee or tea powder changes in mixing method.
+        * it is done using composition, using interfaces
       * Template
+        * makes use of abstract member
+        * inheritors override the abstract members
+        * parent template method invoked
+        * allows us to define the skeleton in the base abstract class and concrete implemenation in the subclass
       * Visitor